 12. Mixing – give a power to the beat

-Again, listen to your favourite songs in the same genre you’re trying to make music in and notice how they’re mixed.
+Again, listen to your favorite songs in the same genre you’re trying to make music in and notice how they’re mixed.

 14. Beware of ear fatigue.
 Take a break or continue producing in the next day

 The end.
-Hopefully this gave you a rough idea on how to make electronic music. 🙂
+Hopefully, this gave you a rough idea on how to make electronic music. 🙂